fewagency/boilerplate-pattern-library/README.md

 or clone this repo and then recursively remove all `.git` folders.

 ## Development installation
-1. Clone the git-repository into a directory of your choice.
+1. Clone the git-repository into a directory of your choice
-2. In the project directory, run `composer create-project` to bootstrap and install composer dependencies.
+2. In the project directory, run `composer create-project` to bootstrap and install composer dependencies

 ### Building assets
 We're using [Laravel's Elixir](http://laravel.com/docs/elixir) for assets, so run `npm install` in the project root